-Product Acceptable Packaging and Storage Conditions Acceptable Donations Guidelines General Consumption Safety Guidelines Non-Acceptable Items (Donation or Consumption) Fresh or Frozen Meat (Butcher Block) (beef, pork, lamb, poultry) Original food grade packaging USDA labeling and code dating (USDA Bug) Frozen at or below 0°F on or before the date on label Do not defrost and refreeze product Separated by category (beef, lamb, pork, poultry) Cannot have been processes or stored at home/residence (exception - holiday turkeys) Fresh Refrigerated: fresh meat, (not frozen) cannot be accepted.
-All donated fresh meat must be frozen solid on or before the sell by/best-by date.
-Frozen: no more than 3 months past best-by/sell by date (if frozen on or before date) Past Sell-by-Date Fresh (Refrigerated): Up to 4 days Frozen: up to 1 year Ground Meat (Frozen): between 3-4 months Fresh past expiration date Opened, damaged or compromised packaging Non-USDA label Odor or discoloration Freezer burn Past 1 year frozen Home/residential stored Cold storage chain has been broken Product that has been frozen/thawed and/or refrozen Processed, Packaged Meats (Wall Deli) (fully cooked lunch meats, hotdogs and cheeses packaged by the manufacturer) Original food grade packaging.
-Frozen at or below 0°F on or before the date on label Do Not defrost and refreeze product Fresh Refrigerated: fresh meat (not frozen) cannot be accepted.
-All donated fresh meat must be frozen solid no more than 24 hours past sell-by/best-by date.
-Frozen: no more than 5 months past best-by/sell by date (if froze Past Sell-By-Date Fresh: up to 5 days Frozen: up to 6 months Same as above Seafood (fish, shellfish, crustaceans) Original food grade packaging.
-Frozen at or below 0°F on or before the date on label Do Not defrost and refreeze product Fresh Refrigerated: fresh seafood, (not frozen) cannot be accepted.
+Product Acceptable Packaging and Storage Conditions Acceptable Donations Guidelines General Consumption Safety Guidelines Non-Acceptable Items (Donation or Consumption) Frosh or Frozen Meat (Beef, pork, lamb, poultry) Original food grade packaging.
+USDA labeling and code dating (USDA Bug) Frozen at or below 0°F on or before the date on label Do Not defrost and refreeze product Separated by category, beef, lamb, pork, poultry Cannot have been processes or stored at home/residence. (exception - Holiday Turkeys) Fresh Refrigerated: Fresh meat, (not frozen) cannot be accepted.
+All donated meat must be frozen solid no more than 24 hours past sell-by/best- by date.
+Frozen: No more than 11 months past best-by/sell-by date (if frozen on or before date) Frozen ground meat can be accepted up to 3 months past best-by/sell-by date.
+Past Sell-By-Date Fresh (Refrigerated) - Up to 4 days Frozen - Up to 1 year Ground meat: Frozen - Between 3-4 months Fresh past expiration date Opened, damaged or compromised packaging Non-USDA label Odor or discoloration Severe freezer burn Past 1 year frozen Home/residential stored Cold storage chain has been broken Product that has been frozen/thawed and/or refrozen.
+Processed, Packaged Meats (fully cooked lunch meats, hotdogs and cheeses packaged by the manufacture) Original food grade packaging.
+Frozen at or below 0°F on or before the date on label Do Not defrost and refreeze product Fresh Refrigerated: Fresh meat, (not frozen) cannot be accepted.
+All donated meat must be frozen solid no more than 24 hours past sell-by/best- by date.
+Frozen: No more than 5 months past best-by/sell-by date (if frozen on or before date) Past Sell-By-Date Fresh - Up to 5 days Frozen - Up to 6 months Same as above Seafood (Fish, shellfish, crustaceans) Original food grade packaging.
+Frozen at or below 0°F on or before the date on label Do Not defrost and refreeze product Fresh Refrigerated: Fresh seafood, (not frozen) cannot be accepted.
 All donated meat must be frozen on or before the sell-by/best-by date.
-Frozen: on or before best by/sell-by date.
-Past Sell-By-Date Fresh: up to 2 days Frozen: up to 2 months Some fish, if frozen immediately can last between 4-8 months Same as above Frozen longer than allowable time Product that has been frozen/thawed and/or refrozen
+Frozen: On or before best-by/sell- by date.
+Past Sell-By-Date Fresh - up to 2 days Frozen - Up to 2 months Some fish, if frozen immediately can last between 4-8 months Same as above Frozen longer than allowable time.
+Product that has been frozen/thawed and/or refrozen.